-We have audited the financial statements of Perfect Holding SA, which comprise the income statement, the balance sheet as at December 31, 2020 and notes for the year then ended, including a summary of significant accounting policies.
+We have audited the financial statements of Perfect Holding SA, which comprise the income statement for the year ended December 31, 2021, balance sheet as at December 31, 2021 and notes for the year then ended, including a summary of significant accounting policies.

-In our opinion, the financial statements (pages 41 to 47) as at December 31, 2020 comply with Swiss law and the Company's articles of incorporation.
+In our opinion, the financial statements (pages 39 to 44) as at December 31, 2021 comply with Swiss law and the company's articles of incorporation.